yehia67/documentation/getting-started/0.1/getting-started/sending-your-first-data-transaction-with-nodejs.md

 <img src="../success.png" alt="Console output" width="600">

 Congratulations 🎊.
-You've just sent your first data transaction.
+You've just sent your first data transaction that's now public on the IOTA Tangle.

 Your transaction will propgate through the IOTA network until all the IRI nodes have it in their ledgers.